There are Only 4 Personality Types in Love

 - Willing to take risks, regardless of the consequences

 - Highly flexible and adaptable

 2. The DirectorDirector personalities aren’t necessarily “dominant,” per se.
-This is the most analytical personality type that emphasizes logic and common sense above everything else.
-Directors are usually very balanced.
-They tend to be:
+In fact, this is the most analytical of the personality types in love that emphasizes logic and common sense above everything else.
+Directors are usually very balanced and also tend to be:

 - Determined and confident of themselves